Poly-Haven/polyhaven.com/constants/corporate_details.md

 You may cancel your membership at any time from your Patreon account page.
 We will continue to show your logo until a month after your last payment.

 Funds are being accepted as donations, therefore no refunds will be provided unless payments were made in error.

+### Invoices

+Tax-wise, you will not be dealing with us directly, but with Patreon (the payment processor).

+Because of this, we cannot provide you with an invoice ourselves, however **Patreon will email you a receipt** each month which should suffice for your records.

+Generally speaking, a tax invoice is not required unless sales tax/VAT was paid, which should not be applicable here.

 ## Benefits